Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Data Containers in Lightning
 ****************************

-There are a few different Data containers used in Lightning:
+There are a few different data containers used in Lightning:

 .. list-table:: Data objects
    :widths: 20 80